junxit/us-congress-bills-117/metadata.md

 - Sen. Gillibrand, Kirsten E. [D-NY] (G000555)
 - Sen. Scott, Tim [R-SC] (S001184)

+## Committees (1)

+- Senate — Agriculture, Nutrition, and Forestry Committee

 ## Actions

 - 2021-10-07 — Introduced in Senate
 - 2021-10-07 — Referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2021-10-19 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: 10/07/2021 CR S7006)
+- 2021-10-19 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: 10/07/2021 CR S7006)
+- 2021-10-19 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent. (consideration: CR S7079)
+- 2021-10-19 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent.(consideration: CR S7079)